Lithill/Brain-Worms/README.md

 ### Solved Bugs

 1.
-	1. Expected behaviour: Initial alert box does not accept any input that isn't a letter.
+   1. Expected behaviour: First alert box does not accept any input that isn't a letter.
-   2. Actual behaviour: Initial alert box accepts ### as a value.
+   2. Actual behaviour: First alert box accepts ### as a value.
    3. Solution: Build in a function that checks for letters only.

 2.
    1. Expected behaviour: Worm animations are always smooth .
-   2. Actual behaviour: Sometimes animations stop halfway through the animation and disapear.
+   2. Actual behaviour: Sometimes animations stop halfway through the animation and disappear.
    3. Solution: Stop the function from animating the same worm twice in a row.

 3.
    1. Expected behaviour: Worm animations are always visible when requested by the code.
-   2. Actual behaviour: Sometimes some picked worm animations are skipped, even though they are not repeats of the previous picked worm.
+   2. Actual behaviour: Sometimes some picked worm animations are skipped, even though they are not repeats of the previously picked worm.
    3. Solution: There seemed to be gaps because instead of animating, it was toggling off .slide from worms it had previously been applied to.
 Applying toggle again at the end of the function prevented this.

 4.
    1. Expected behaviour: Worm animations don't have a gap between them.
    2. Actual behaviour: Sometimes there was a second gap with no worm animation.
    3. Solution: Take out the code that skipped animation if the same worm had been animated previously.
 Instead, insert if statement detailing what to do in this instance, and adding or subtracting from randomWormNumbr before running the animateWorm function.

 5.
-	1. Expected behaviour: Players should earn the same amount of points when clicking on worms after restarting the game.
+   1. Expected behaviour: Players should earn the same number of points when clicking on worms after restarting the game.
    2. Actual behaviour: Players earn extra points when restarting.
 After clicking restart once, points per click = 2.
 After clicking restart for a second time during the same session, points per click = 3.
-   3. Solution: I didn't notice when this got fixed, as I think it was linked to something else I fixed.
+   3. Solution: I did not notice when this got fixed, as I think it was linked to something else I fixed.
 I think the game run-code was duplicating itself rather than stopping and starting again, causing interesting bugs in the process.

 6.
    1. Expected behaviour: Worm animations are smooth and do not blink off.
-   2. Actual behaviour: When speed of setInterval increases, some worm animations disapear without running through the whole animation.
+   2. Actual behaviour: When speed of setInterval increases, some worm animations disappear without running through the whole animation.
-   3. Solution: Add an if statement to see if the chosen worm is currently going through it's animation (e.g. if it has the "switch" class applied to it), and if it is, do not go to the animateWorm function for that setInterval round.
+   3. Solution: Add an if statement to see if the chosen worm is currently going through its animation (e.g., if it has the "switch" class applied to it), and if it is, do not go to the animateWorm function for that setInterval round.

 7.
    1. Expected behaviour: When player finishes the game, and presses play again, the game works the same way it did the first time around.